 Not minor if: The actual radionuclide quantities were greater than the waste disposal facility’s waste acceptance criteria or the error was associated with programmatic issues relating to the licensee’s preparation and approval of radioactive waste shipments.

-Example e: The licensee’s waste certification official failed to sign and date the shipment manifest prior to shipping a radioactive waste shipment to a land disposal facility.
+Example 5e: The licensee’s waste certification official failed to sign and date the shipment manifest prior to shipping a radioactive waste shipment to a land disposal facility.

 The violation: 10 CFR Part 20, Appendix G requires the waste generator to certify the shipment by signing and dating the waste manifest.